iredmail/docs/en_US/ee/0-ee.best.practice.md

 - `/opt/iredmail/custom/openldap/conf.d/databases.conf`

-    OpenLDAP is configured to run one database for mail domains and accounts by iRedMail EE, if you want to run extra databases, you can add database related settings in this file. for example:
+    OpenLDAP is configured to run one database for mail domains and accounts, if you want to run extra databases, please add [database related settings](https://openldap.org/doc/admin26/slapdconfig.html#General%20Database%20Directives) in this file.
+For example:

 ```
 database    mdb